 Of course, some things won't "spark joy," but they are necessary.
 Some things will spark joy, but are totally unnecessary.
 The goal isn't to be bereft of all things, but to appreciate and be joyful with what is around you.

-Here some points to keep in mind as you declutter or encourage others to do the same.
+Here are five points to keep in mind as you declutter or encourage others to do the same.

 Choosing What Stays, Choosing What Satisfies